 - Current drug and alcohol abuse

-Use our FREE STD Risk Calculator to calculate your risk of getting gonorrhea.
+Use our FREE STD Risk Calculator to calculate potential risk.

 Can I Only Get Gonorrhea in my Genitals?

 No, you can get this STD in many places.
 The bacterium Neisseria gonorrhoeae causes gonorrhea to grow and multiply in mucus membranes.
 This means the bacteria thrive in conditions that are warm and moist.
 This makes the reproductive system in women especially vulnerable.
 Both men and women can become infected in the urethra, mouth, throat, eyes, and anus.